 UNITED WAY OF GREATER STARK COUNTY'S ALEXIS DE TOCQUEVILLE SOCIETY

-The United Way of Greater Stark County's de Tocqueville Society offers its members a variety of networking and social events including the annual dinner.
-Members are recognized in the annual Leaders in Giving Book, along with national publications.
+The United Way of Greater Stark County's de Tocqueville Society recognizes local philanthropic leaders and volunteer champions who have devoted time, talent and funds to create long-lasting changes by tackling our community's most serious issues.
+The Society offers its members a variety of networking and social events throughout the year.
+Members are recognized in the annual Leaders in Giving publication, along with national publications.

 ALEXIS DE TOCQUEVILLE MENTORS